Smith awarded Purdue’s highest undergraduate teaching honor

 Department Head

-Briefly describe a research or project you have completed.
+Describe a research project you have completed.

 Are there any recent or forthcoming publications you are excited about?